 - Young businesses.
 Are you just starting out?
 Have you only been in business for a few days?
 No problem!
 An alternative financier will still work with you.
 That’s because they see the potential in you.
 You’re not a bunch of numbers and facts.
 You’re a business owner with an idea.
 And they want to help that idea grow.

 - Industry knowledge.
-One of best reasons to work with an alternative financier is that they know the semi truck industry.
+One of the best reasons to work with an alternative financier is that they know the semi-truck industry.
 Some alternative financiers work specifically with businesses like yours so they know exactly what type of financing program you need.